 Addiction encourages you to continue using your drug of choice on many different fronts.
 Emotional addiction causes you to lean on a chemical substance in times of struggle to better deal with trauma or mental disorders.
-Physical addiction causes you to have painful or unpleasant symptoms when you try to quick or cut back.
+Physical addiction causes you to have painful or unpleasant symptoms when you try to quit or cut back.

-In many cases, persisting negative symptoms can drive you back into drug use even after you’ve gotten the drug out of your system.
+In many cases, persistent negative symptoms can drive you back into drug use even after you’ve gotten the drug out of your system.
 These symptoms are a result of Post-acute withdrawal syndrome or PAWS.
 This phenomenon causes uncomfortable emotional, cognitive, and physical symptoms all accompanied by powerful drug cravings.
 It can act as both a barrier to seeking treatment and a potential cause of relapse.

 Though PAWS is a significant challenge in addiction recovery, it can be treated.
 In addiction recovery, you can receive medical treatment that can safeguard your sobriety after detox.
 Then, through therapy and addiction counseling, you can learn positive, effective coping skills to address underlying issues and prevent relapse in the future.
 To learn more about treatment options that can help you get past Post-acute withdrawal syndrome, call the addiction specialists at Ocean Breeze Recovery.

 Understanding PAWS and the problems it presents can help you overcome it as a barrier to getting the treatment you need.
 The following guide will go through the signs and symptoms of PAWS, the drugs that cause withdrawal, and how it can be treated.